-Delivery Mode: Individualized study
+Delivery Mode: Individualized study online

 Area of Study: Humanities

-Precluded Course: HIST 302 (HIST 372 may not be taken for credit if credit has already been obtained for HIST 302.)
+Precluded Course: HIST 302 (HIST372 may not be taken for credit if credit has already been obtained for HIST302)

 HIST 372 has a Challenge for Credit option

-The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
+The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
-For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.
+For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.

-|Part I: Exam||Part II: Exam||Total|
+|Part I: Exam||50%|